Updated: May 10

 As we continue buying, selling, and renovating homes for our clients, we get to meet so many wonderful people.
-What really makes us happy though, is when people want to keep working with us and call us again when they have outgrown their homes and need something new!
+What really makes us happy though, is when people want to keep working with us and call us again when they need something new!
 This has been the case with a few of our clients and most recently happened with Jairo and Brittany.
 We worked with Jairo and Brittany to help them find a previous home and they reached out to us again when it was time for something different.
-In their current house, a two-story floor plan with a limited first floor layout created some challenges for their big family.
-With homeschooling responsibilities and everyday caring for their children, they realized that a single story, lower maintenance ranch-style house would make life much more simple.
-So, we started making plans to make sure their current home could sell for top dollar so we could find another home that was perfect for what they needed.
+Their current house, a two-story floor plan with a limited first floor layout, created some challenges for their big family.
+With homeschooling responsibilities and everyday caring for their children, they realized that a single story, low-maintenance ranch-style house would make life much simpler.
+So, we started making plans to make sure their current home could sell for top dollar and we could find another home that was perfect for what they needed.

 In Jairo and Brittany’s first home, we started by increasing the curb appeal with some new landscaping.
-Simple additions like a curved garden wrapping around the front of the house and some nice lights to illuminate the walkway to the door would make a big difference to start.
+Simple additions like a curved garden, wrapping around the front of the house and some new lights to illuminate the walkway would make a big difference.

 In the kitchen, a dishwasher had been removed and turned into a snack/breakfast corner for the kids.
 However, when it came to resale, we knew a dishwasher would have to be put back in to this space.
-The rest of the kitchen was in good shape though so only some minor updates would have to be made.
-To update the look, we decided to add some new lights and colors by painting the cabinets in a two-tone theme.
-Next up was the backsplash.
-To save some money on the renovation, we went with a peel-and-stick backsplash that could be easily installed, looked good, and did not require any mortar or grout as typical tile work would.
+The rest of the kitchen was in good shape and therefore required only some minor updates.
+To modernize the look, we decided to add some new lights and colors by painting the cabinets in a two-tone theme.
+Next up: the backsplash.
+To save some money on the renovation, we went with a peel-and-stick backsplash that could be easily installed, looked good and did not require any mortar or grout (as typical tile work would).

-"The window bench was painted to match the new kitchen colors and the seat was made to raise up, in order to provide added storage underneath."
+"The window bench was painted to match the new kitchen colors and the seat was made to lift up, in order to provide added storage underneath."

 In the living room, a beautiful fireplace with an extended hearth was the main eye-catching piece in the space.
 The room was just the right size to accommodate every day living for a big family.
-While the size of the room was great, we also noted that it was quite dark and would definitely need some added lighting to brighten up the space.
-Most other homes with these large living rooms had beams across the ceiling too, emphasizing the overall size of the room so we made sure to budget time and materials to add those as well.
-With a fresh coat of paint and the new light fixtures, the whole room looked much brighter than it was to start!
+While the size of the room was great, we also noted that it was quite dark and would need some added lighting to brighten up the space.
+Most other homes with these large living rooms had beams across the ceiling too, emphasizing the overall size of the room.
+In order to keep with the theme of the neighborhood, we made sure to budget time and materials to add those as well.
+With a fresh coat of paint and new light fixtures, the whole room ended up looking much brighter than it was at the start!

 In the main bedroom, we were once again presented with a large space that only needed minor updates.
-The current layout would need some updating though as there was a bathroom connecting various rooms through two different doors.
-While this may have seemed practical from a building standpoint, in reality, in led to house guests frequently using the main bathroom instead of the guest bathroom.
-With the removal of one door, this could easily be repaired and the bathroom would once again become reserved as the main bathroom only.
-Off the side of the bedroom was a home office, which was separated from the main bedroom with a few wooden baluster-style posts.
-These really dated the home and would absolutely be removed so that the side area would be split with a pony wall instead.
+The current layout needed some updating though.
+There was a bathroom connecting various rooms through two different doors and while this may have seemed practical from a building standpoint, in reality, in led to house guests frequently using the main bathroom instead of the guest bathroom.
+With the removal of one door, this was easily repaired and the bathroom would once again become reserved as the main bathroom only.
+Off the side of the bedroom was a home office, which was separated from the main bedroom with a few wooden, baluster-style posts.
+These dated the home and had to be removed so that the side area would be split with a pony wall instead.
 The home office would be restaged as an extra vanity or beauty area and with some updated light fixtures, this room update would be complete!

 When the house was staged and listed on the market, it quickly sold with 20 offers coming in from potential buyers.
 With this additional profit from the sale, we were able to plan even more renovations for their new home.